 - The onset or beginning of a seizure: Where seizures start in the brain tells a lot about what may occur during a seizure, what other conditions or symptoms may be seen, how they may affect someone and, most importantly, what treatment may be best for that seizure type.
-When we don’t know the onset of a seizure, the wrong treatment may be used.
+When we don’t know if a seizure is focal or generalized in onset, the wrong treatment may be used.
 Or a person may not be offered a treatment that has the best chance of helping.

 - A person’s level of awareness during a seizure: Whether a person is aware or not tells a lot about the type of seizure.
 It’s also very important to know for a person’s safety.

 - Whether movements happen during a seizure: Seizures can also be described by whether motor symptoms occur.
 When no motor symptoms happen, it can be called a non-motor seizure.
 This level of description does not need to be used all the time, especially when generally describing or talking about seizures.
 Yet other times you may find the motor terms helpful.